-While the 2010 update of the museum was a major improvement, there
+While the 2010 update of the museum was a major improvement, there is a continuing commitment to museum upgrades.
+Some of the recommendations and upgrades include:

-• A digital model of the evolution of the Prison's complex of buildings, especially with the impact of the Southern Pacific

-• A computerized file of all prisoners, accessible by visitors and

-• A computerized file of all Yuma High School annuals, accessible by

-• A video exhibit featuring movie trailers and segments of the movies that made the Prison famous - and infamous
+- A digital model of the evolution of the Prison's complex of • buildings, especially with the impact of the Southern Pacific Railroad intrusion. - A computerized file of all prisoners, accessible by visitors and • researchers - A video exhibit was completed featuring movie trailers and . segments of the movies that made the Prison famous - and infamous - Additional interactive digital exhibits about the Prison and the wild ٠ west are in development